frida/frida-website/_docs/javascript-api.md

     For a class that has virtual methods, the first parameter will be a pointer to [the vtable](https://en.wikipedia.org/wiki/Virtual_method_table).

-    In C++, the return value will be the first parameter, and you pass 'this' as the second parameter.
-Consider this example against WebKit:
+    For C++ scenarios involving a return value that is larger than `Process.pointerSize`, a `NativePointer` to preallocated space must be passed in as the first parameter.
+(This scenario is common in WebKit, for example.)

+    Example:
 {% highlight js %}
+// LargeObject HandyClass::friendlyFunctionName();
-var friendlyFunctionName = new NativeFunction(DebugSymbol.findFunctionsMatching("*friendlyFunctionName*")[0], 'pointer', ['pointer', 'pointer']);
+var friendlyFunctionName = new NativeFunction(friendlyFunctionPtr, 'void', ['pointer', 'pointer']);
-var returnValue = Memory.alloc(Process.pointerSize);
+var returnValue = Memory.alloc(sizeOfLargeObject);
-friendlyFunctionName(returnValue, callerFrame);
+friendlyFunctionName(returnValue, thisPtr);
 {% endhighlight %}

     ### Supported Types